 Eric is the first to admit he has phobias about doctors, hospitals, and needles.
 So when he underwent treatment for throat cancer at the D’Amour Center for Cancer Care, he presented a particular challenge to the team responsible for his care.

 “When I go to the doctor, even to draw blood, I pass out.
-Even walking into a hospital I get lightheaded and I have to sit down immediately,” he says.
+Even walking into a hospital I get lightheaded and I have to sit down immediately,” he said.

 The Baystate Regional Cancer Program’s Supportive & Palliative Care Service uses a team approach to compassionately treat the whole patient, including everything from nutritional needs to pain management to counseling if needed.
 This helps ensure patients are better able to complete the full treatment regimen during the prescribed timetable.